Staff & Boards

 Member

 Shkëlzen Maliqi is a philosopher, essayist and publicist.
 He studied philosophy at the University of Zagreb and was shaped by contemporary traditions of critical thought and cultural theories.
 In his career, he has worked as a researcher, cultural critic and political analyst, contributing to think tanks, civil society organizations and international platforms for dialogue and democratic development.
+In public life, Maliqi was engaged in the democratization processes of Kosovo during the 1990s, promoting dialogue between communities and pluralistic political alternatives.
+He remains known for his critical thinking, analyses of identity and politics in the Balkans, as well as for his role in fostering public debate, pluralism and strengthening civil society in Kosovo.

 Donika Emini